 Electives are additional activities available in the evenings for Energizer and Jumpstart campers only.
-They are not available to Day Campers, Mini-Campers, Traverse Adventure campers or Leadership Experience campers.
+They are not available to Day Campers, Adventure campers or Leadership Experience campers.
 A list of available electives can be found here.

 A cabinmate request space can be found on your registration form and the name of one friend can be submitted.
-This same space is used for a day camp group friend request.
+This same space is used for a Day Camp group friend request.
 Girls can request to be with another girl and boys can request to be with another boy.
 Opposite genders cannot be kept together.
-We will do our best to accommodate cabinmate requests.
+We will do our best to accommodate cabinmate and group mate requests.

 What is the Day Camp bus schedule?

-You can find the Day Camp bus schedule on the website here.
-There is no additional cost for your child to ride a day camp bus.
+Day Camp bus schedules can be found here.
+There is no additional cost for your child to ride a Day Camp bus.
 Bus transportation is not available for overnight campers.

 What is my child’s Released Time discount for camp?

 Released Time discounts are earned over the school year prior to camp.
 Final discounts earned for the 2015-2016 school year will be tabulated by the end of April 2016.
-Please contact our office to find out the discount amount your child has available from earned Released Time points.
+Please contact our office to find out the unused discount amount your child has available from earned Released Time points.

 What about 4.12 student discounts?

 Discounts for 4.12 students will be entered and applied before camp begins in June as well.
-The maximum available discount is $80 for students who have turned in all of their Spiritual Progress Reports on time from September through April.
+The maximum available discount is $80 for students who have turned in all of their Spiritual Growth Updates on time from September through April.

 What is the gift certificate I heard about for the campstore?

-For overnight campers, There is a $20 campstore gift certificate available for bringing a friend who has NEVER been to summer camp at Joy El before.
+For overnight campers, there is a $20 campstore gift certificate available for bringing a friend who has NEVER been to summer camp at Joy El before.
 (Members of the same household do not qualify as a “friend.”)
 Four friends = FREE week of camp.
-For day campers, there is a $10 camp store coupon for bringing a friend who has NEVER been to summer camp at Joy El before.
+For Day Campers, there is a $10 campstore coupon for bringing a friend who has NEVER been to summer camp at Joy El before.
 Any camper who brings four new friends qualifies for a Free Week of Camp.
-More details on this offer can be found here.
+For additional information on earning gift certificates, visit our Registration Information page here.